webaware/gravityforms-eway/readme.txt

 5. A successful entry in Gravity Forms admin
 6. Example with recurring payments
 7. Forcing SSL on a page with a credit card form
+8. Enabling PCI for Direct Connections in the Sandbox

 == Filter hooks ==